 Avoiding a Dog Bite Injury – 7 Things to Know

-Written by Cooper and Friedman on December 26, 2016
+Written by Cooper & Friedman PLLC on December 26, 2016

 Dogs are the oldest domesticated animal on Earth.
 For hundreds of years, they have been referred to as “man’s best friend.”
 Despite the friendly nature of the majority of these animals there are still certain safety precautions that need to be taken when interacting with any dog of any breed, size, or familiarity.
 As lovable as dogs might be, they still have their own minds, their own temperaments, and the ability to bite.
 A dog bite injury may cause serious pain, scarring, and nerve damage.
 A dog bite injury also has a high risk of infection which places the victim at risk of serious illness or death.